apriljsu/apriljsu/README.md

 ### Hi there 👋
+I am a full stack dev in training at General Assembly.
+I am expected to graduate in Nov 2022!
+I love learning new skills and always ask a lot of whys.
+I have experience in finance, data analytics and coding.
 <!--
 **apriljsu/apriljsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.